jucardwell/remote-sensing-hazards/other_pages/lab3.md

 4. Hypothesize why differences exist between the products.
 5. Conclude with a summary of your results.

 You will submit your GEE script and your completed lab report.
 Your lab report should be approximately 500 words.
-Only one person needs to submit the material, so please include the name of both lab partners.
-You will also complete a self-evaluation of your contribution to the lab.

 You should cite your sources in APA format and include at least 1 peer-reviewed article.